pinohu/DYNASTY/ohu-legacy-codex/NAVIGATION_GUIDE.md

-﻿# The Legacy Codex: Complete Navigation Guide
+﻿# Legacy Codex: Complete Navigation Guide

 ## Purpose

-This guide provides multiple pathways to navigate the Legacy Codex based on your specific needs, role, or phase of implementation.
+This guide provides multiple pathways to navigate Legacy Codex based on your specific needs, role, or phase of implementation.

 ---